altaris/opetopy/docs/unnamedopetopiccategory.rst

 -------------------------

-This example is a continuation of that presented in :ref:`uoptcat-ex-fill-tgt`.
+This example is a continuation of that presented in :ref:`uoptcat-ex-shift-tgt`.
 We derive the following additional cells:

 * :math:`i`, parallel to :math:`h` (the composition of arrows :math:`f` and :math:`g`);
 * :math:`\beta`, from the :math:`fg` horn to :math:`i`.